 New Chang Kee!
 Salted Egg Prawn Puff

 I managed to try Old Chang Kee's latest puff variant this weekend!
 It's their salted egg yolk prawn puff, adapted from the stir fry dish, which is salted egg liquefied into a sauce and stir fried with prawns.
+(Their Chilli Crab variant is also delicious!
+That one was launched some time ago though.)

 Here's the relevant portion of their promo image.